House envy: it stops you in your tracks and it makes you think….

 Faux panelled walls, tongue and groove, walls in Farrow and Ball paint combos, woven plant pots….

 There will always be those at the forefront of the trend… and those who come that bit later.
-Once a trend reaches saturation point it will pass.
-At which point your once perfect interior may start to look passé and lose something of its envy status.
+But, once a trend reaches saturation point it will pass and your once perfect interior may start to look passé.

 House envy is the almost impossible pursuit of perfection.

 A holistic and greener approach to design looks at reducing, re-using and recycling materials.
-That is: adopting a rationalised, ethical approach to design less focus on trends.
-This ensures that a house should be adapted and updated with more quality and lasting improvements.
+That is: adopting a rationalised, ethical approach to design that is less focus on trends.
+This ensures that a house can be adapted and updated with more quality and lasting improvements.

 House envy goes so deep that we can fall in love with a house that we have never been to – and/or doesn’t actually exist.

-Rich, evocative, descriptive writing from books.
-An AI image, an illustration, a play, film or TV show can be so persuasive as a space and place it can feel real.
+Richly evocative, descriptive writing from a book, an AI image, an illustration, a play, film or TV show can be so persuasive it can feel real.

-Imagine having being able to think-up and create that place so that it captures viewers’ hearts and minds.
-This is the mark of t a talented writer, artist or production designer.
+The ability to create an imaginary place so that it captures viewers’ hearts and minds is the mark of a talented writer, artist or production designer.
+The homes in Bewitched, Downton Abbey, The Great Gatsby…feel real.

 Now I just think: the upkeep… the bills…all those empty rooms to clean and to heat!

-Walking through streets of beautiful homes in Dublin, Greenwich or Edinburgh we see buildings of great beauty, history and design, conserved and lived in.
-While these areas are expensive and exclusive they add a refined quality of design and life to a city.
-This reinforces a sense of history and character unique to that place.
+The streets of Dublin, London or Edinburgh are full buildings of great beauty, history and design, that have been conserved and lived in.
+These areas are expensive and exclusive but they add a refined quality of design and life to a city that reinforces a sense of the history and unique character of that place.

-House envy it is not always about bigger and better.
+House envy is not always about bigger and better.

-Some may eschew an expensive lifestyle for the freedom of living in a tiny house, or a camper van, or living off grid unshackled by belongings.
-It’s an alternative lifestyle that gives people control over how they want to live – rather than feel how they should live.
+Some may eschew an expensive lifestyle for the freedom of living in a tiny house, or a camper van, or living off grid.
+Unshackled by belongings is an alternative lifestyle that gives people more control over how they want to live – rather than feel how they should live.

 Perhaps the answer to house envy is a a residential cruise?
 Or cat sitting – whereby you get to live in someone else’s beautiful house and get paid for it.